Doing Business in Guatemala

 - Macroeconomic stability of Guatemala enabled a 0.6% economic growth, positioning Guatemala as one of the few countries with positive

 - With a gross domestic product of 38,139 million dollars, representing

 the 33% of the total GDP of Central America.

-Such economic growth continues based on a Government policy to
+- Such economic growth continues based on a Government policy to promote development;

-The geographical location of Guatemala is strategic; Guatemala is an ideal
+- Geographical location of Guatemala is strategic; Guatemala is an

 and Europe, through modern seaports.